-Dr. Dougal has over 14 years of experience in scientific research and program management in academia, industry, and the non-profit sector.
-She was most recently Director of the Steven and Alexandra Cohen Veterans Center at NYU Langone where she oversaw the administration of a $30 million program dedicated to discovering biomarkers for Post-Traumatic Stress and Traumatic Brain Injury and providing mental health care for veterans and their families.
-Previously, she worked at the Academy as a member of the Conferences Department and was the founding Director of the Academy’s Alzheimer’s Disease and Dementia Initiative.
-Dr. Dougal was a Project Manager at Eric Marder Associates, a market research company, and served as a scientific consultant for R. G. Niederhoffer Capital Management.
+Dr. Dougal has more than 15 years of experience in scientific research and program development in academia, industry, and the non-profit sector.
+Previously, she was Director of the Steven and Alexandra Cohen Veterans Center at NYU Langone where she oversaw the administration of a $30 million program dedicated to discovering biomarkers for Post-Traumatic Stress and Traumatic Brain Injury as well as providing mental health care for veterans and their families.
+For the past decade, she has held roles of increasing responsibility at the Academy including serving as a Program Manager of Life Sciences, Founding Director of the Academy’s Alzheimer’s Disease and Dementia Initiative, and Director of Life Sciences Discussion Groups.
+Dr. Dougal began her career outside of academia as a Project Manager at Eric Marder Associates, a market research company.

 Dr. Dougal received her bachelor's degree with honors from the University of Massachusetts, Amherst and her PhD in Cognitive Psychology from the University of Pittsburgh.
 She was the recipient of a Ruth L. Kirschstein National Research Service Award from the National Institutes of Health for her postdoctoral training as a cognitive neuroscientist in the laboratory of Dr. Elizabeth Phelps at New York University.
 Dr. Dougal has authored peer-reviewed articles in leading scientific journals and presented her research at international conferences.